 Ancient Syriac: shabatho, Babylonian: sabatu, Arabic: assabt, Etheopic: sanbat, Armenian: shapat, Polynesian: hari sabtu, Swahili: assabt, Latin: Sabbatum, Italian: Sabbato, Spanish: Sabado, Russian: Subbota, Polish: Sobota, Assyrian: Sabata, Tigre: Sanbat, Kurdish: Shamba, Georgian: Shabati, Morduin: Subbota, Portuguese: Sabbado, New Slovenian: Sobota, Prussian: Sabatico.

-Where were the followers of Yahushua ha'Mashiach of Natsarith found for Shaul (Paul) to arrest them?
-In the book of Acts, written about 31 years after Yahushua ascended, we learn that the followers of Yahushua were assembled in SYNAGOGUES, and they were found there on the traditional day of rest called THE SABBATH.
-Shaul did not find them in "church" buildings, and in fact Luke (the writer) was still calling the day they were arrested "THE SABBATH".
+Where were the followers of Yahusha ha'Mashiak of Natsarith found when Shaul (Paul) came to arrest them?
+In the book of Acts, written about 31 years after Yahusha ascended, we learn that the followers of Yahusha were assembled on the seventh day, and they were found there on the traditional day of rest called the Shabath yom (day).
+Paul did not find them in "church" buildings, and in fact Luke (the writer) was still calling the day they were arrested the "SHABATH."
 The change of the Sabbath day of rest came later, and it was done by a Pagan emperor who was a murderer, and unbaptized at the time he made the change.
 In this study we will look at what the inspired writings tell us, and how modern behavior is at variance with those writings, and why.

-Christians have been taught they are now Israel, and this is known as Replacement Theology (supersessionism).
-They begin by deciding what parts of Torah apply to them, - and they promote the idea that "Gentiles" do not need to obey the Torah of Yahuah, simply because they are born as Gentiles.
+Christians have been taught they are now Yisharal, and this is known as Replacement Theology (supersessionism).
+They begin by deciding what parts of Torah apply to them, - and they promote the idea that Gentiles (ethnikos) do not need to obey the Torah of Yahuah, simply because they are born as Gentiles.

-Israel of Yahuah is not replaced, but "former" Gentiles may engraft and become fellow members of the commonwealth of Israel Not "spiritual" Israel, but the one and only Israel.
-It is vital to understand that there is no covenant of any kind with any people who are not Israel.
+Yisharal of Yahuah is not replaced, rather, those who were formerly Gentiles engrafted and became fellow members of the commonwealth of Yisharal.They are not "spiritual" Yisharal, but the one and only Yisharal.
+It is vital to understand that there is no covenant of any kind with any people who are not Yisharal.
+Foreigners join to Yahuah (see Is.
+56) and He welcomes all who guard the Shabath.

-So, the non-Israelite has but one choice: to enter into the Covenant made with Israel, and obey the Torah of Yahuah.
+So, the non-Yisharalite has but one choice: to enter into the Covenant made with Yisharal, and obey the Torah of Yahuah.

-Anyone that obeys the Covenant (the 10 Declarations that were written in stone, but now on men's hearts) is Israel.
+Anyone that obeys the Covenant (the 10 Declarations that were written in stone, but now on men's hearts) is Yisharal.

-Also, reading Ephesians 2:8-13 will clearly bring out some foundational information on how
+Also, reading Ephesians 2:8-13 gives foundational information on how

 WORSHIP

-Worship, in the sense understood from the Scriptures (YHWH's Words), has to be defined from the meaning of the word as it is used in the inspired Hebrew.
+Worship, in the sense understood from the Scriptures (Yahuah's Words), has to be defined from the meaning of the word as it is used in the inspired Hebrew.
 Translations, and especially human traditions, can lead us into errors in certain cases.
-Our "worship" is really obedience, the doing of what YHWH expects of us.
-If we neglect doing what He expects of us, but assume our intentions will serve the same results, then we didn't understand the Fall, the golden calf incident, nor why Qayin's (Cain's) offering was not pleasing to YHWH.
+Our worship is really obedience, the doing of what Yahuah expects of us.
+If we neglect doing what He expects of us, but assume our intentions will serve the same results, then we didn't understand the Fall, the golden calf incident, nor why Qayin's (Cain's) offering was not pleasing to Yahuah.
 "If you do well, shall you not be accepted?"
 (Gen. 4:7).
-Qayin made up his own mind how he was going to worship YHWH, and what would be the offering.
+Qayin made up his own mind how he was going to worship Yahuah, and what would be the offering.
 How is Christianity any different?
-All the Sun-day assemblies, Christmas trees, and Easter baskets in the world will not be acceptable to YHWH, unless He prescribed them as a form of worshipping Him.
-So, our simple task is to find out what YHWH expects, then "do well" so that He will accept our worship of Him.
+All the Sun-day assemblies, Christmas trees, and Easter baskets in the world will not be acceptable to Yahuah, unless He prescribed them as a form of worshipping Him.
+So, our simple task is to find out what Yahuah expects, then "do well" so that He will accept our worship of Him.
 Then, we can expect to hear the words, "Well done , good and faithful servant!"
 (Mt.
-25:21).
-Doing "the Word" is obeying Him, not adding to it, or taking away from it, or adopting the Pagan cultural background as tradition has done.
+25:21) Doing the Word is obeying Him, not adding to it, or taking away from it, or adopting the Pagan cultural background as tradition has done.

-The Sabbath Day is the eternal sign between YHUH and Israel, the people of YHUH .
+The Sabbath Day is the eternal sign between YHUH and Yisharal, the people of YHUH .

 Since this topic is about Sabbath worship, let's closely examine the 4th Commandment, that "form of teaching to which you were entrusted":

 "Remember the Sabbath Day, to set it apart.
-Six days you labor, and shall do all your work, but the seventh day is a Sabbath of YHWH your Elohim.
+Six days you labor, and shall do all your work, but the seventh day is a Sabbath of Yahuah your Alahim.
 You do not do any work - you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
-For in six days YHWH made the heavens and Earth, the sea, and all that is in them, and rested the seventh day.
-Therefore YHWH blessed the Sabbath Day and set it apart."
+For in six days Yahuah made the heavens and Earth, the sea, and all that is in them, and rested the seventh day.
+Therefore Yahuah blessed the Sabbath Day and set it apart."
 Exodus (Shemoth) 20:9-11; see also Ex 31:13-17, Ex.
 35:2, Ezek.
 20:12-20, Hebrews 4:9.

-It looks like a stop-sign for working, at the very least.
+It looks like a stop-sign for working, at the very least, but it includes commerce (buying and selling).
 Can we read any more, or less, into the word?
 The text of Ex.
 20 provides us with everything we need to know for observing this Commandment.
 Ex.
 16:28-30 reinforces it even more:

-"And YHWH said to Mosheh, 'How long shall you refuse to guard My Commands and My Torot?
-See, because YHWH has given you the Sabbath, therefore He is giving you bread for two days on the sixth day.
+"And Yahuah said to Mosheh, 'How long shall you refuse to guard My Commands and My Torot?
+See, because Yahuah has given you the Sabbath, therefore He is giving you bread for two days on the sixth day.
 Let each one stay in his place, do not let anyone go out of his place on the seventh day.'
 So the people rested on the seventh day."

 WHAT did the people do on the seventh day?
 The text says they RESTED, and obviously each one stayed in his place.
 Is there anything we can add or take away from resting?
 You betcha, and most have.
-If we think we can pick which "7th day" for ourselves, we need to investigate the re-training which the 12 tribes of Israel had to undergo in the wilderness for 40 years -- YHWH used manna to show them which day was "His Shabbath".
-Remember, it's not ours, or Israel's, it's HIS Shabbath He is talking about.
+If we think we can pick which "7th day" for ourselves, we need to investigate the re-training which the 12 tribes of Yisharal had to undergo in the wilderness for 40 years -- Yahuah used manna to show them which day was "His Shabath".
+Remember, it's not ours, or Yisharal's, it's HIS Shabath He is talking about.
 We are simply identified with Him as His servants when we rest as He rested.
-We also clearly learn from YHWH WHERE we are to do all this resting:
+We also clearly learn from Yahuah WHERE we are to do all this resting:

 What: rest.